0xumarkhatab/Fluid-Protocol-Research/README.md

 that delivers superior capital efficiency and user experience beyond mere price feeds.

-### Bad debt since fluid provides almost 95% of ltv , there is always a possibility of accruing bad debt. what i think is vault resolvers are not much different than high performance arbitragers . what are the mechanisms that you guys employ to eliminate the risk of bad debt ( if you eliminate it ) or you accept the scenario of bad debts and have some kind of treasury to fill debt from in the event position defaults ?

-100$ eth
-95$ usdt

-after some time
-80$
-95$
-bad debt 15$ - ptorocol

-liquidate() call
+### 3. upto 95% LTV may lead to increased chances of Bad debt.
+How do Fluid solves this ?

 answer :

-Vault implements a highly efficient liquidation mechanism that prevents individual position liquidations by consolidating them into groups (ticks), significantly reducing the risk of bad debts in volatile market conditions.
+Fluid implements a highly efficient liquidation mechanism that prevents individual position liquidations by consolidating them into groups (ticks), similar collateral/debt ratio lies in similar groups significantly reducing the risk of bad debts in volatile market conditions.
 Additionally, the protocol incorporates a bad debt absorption feature, ensuring that liquidations are not unprofitable for the liquidator.